FLASHBACK FRIDAY: KNIGHTS SMASH RECORDS IN MAIDEN GRAND FINAL WIN

 Coached by Brent Ringdahl, the Knights’ line-up included another New Zealand Test rep, 34-year-old back-rower Logan Edwards (main image), who defied a dodgy knee to produce an influential display.

 Centre Hamish Barclay, the season’s leading try-scorer, and Vince Whare were among the Knights players to get over the stripe.
-Current premiers coach Jamie Lester partnered Riki Barclay in the second-row.
+Future Riccarton premiers coach Jamie Lester partnered Riki Barclay in the second-row.

 The Andy Wihare-coached Keas also featured many familiar names.
 Veteran Andrew Vincent partnered captain Maurice Emslie in the halves.
-Current Linwood and Rockcote Canterbury Bulls coach Andrew Auimatagi and the late Teni Tuli were try-scorers from a pack also boasting Chris Bamford and future Warrior Kane Ferris.
+Decorated Linwood and Canterbury Bulls coach Andrew Auimatagi and the late Teni Tuli were try-scorers from a pack also boasting Chris Bamford and future Warrior Kane Ferris.

 The landslide result was Riccarton’s second significant win over Linwood in 2002, also dominating the mid-season final of the Mainland Super 10, a competition featuring the eight CRL premier clubs along with Otago (represented by University) and Southland, 42-22.